TwyllBlackleaf/horiseon/README.md

 ## What I Did

 - Made the website's HTML more navigable for screenreaders.
-- Added alt text to images.
-- Tidied up the website's CSS styles to eliminate redundancy.
+- Tidied up the website's CSS styles to eliminate redundancy and improve legibility.

 ## How I Did It

 - Changed `<div>`s into meaningful semantic HTML elements such as `<main>`, `<article>`, and `<header>`.
+- Added alt text to images.
 - Edited the CSS to reflect the new elements.
 - Removed redundant CSS classes and applied them to specific elements within their parent classes instead.
+- Rearranged CSS document and added table of contents and comments for clarity.

 ## Who I Am